-5.01 Completion of the coin-present test by the release of CPT places a ground on the D2 lead if the digit 2 was dialed.
+5.01 Completion of the coin present test by the release of CPT places a ground on the D2 lead if the digit 2 was dialed.
 Since relays LRT, LTT, ELT, and ADS are released, relay GRT operates.
 Relay AUX1 operates with relay CPT, but because it is slow release, it does not release until at least 45 ms after CPT.
 Therefore, relay RT will not operate until relay AUX1 releases.
 Relay RT, operating in conjunction with relay GRT operated, connects the voltage detector between the ring and ground (the voltage detector consists of transistors Q1 through Q5 A1246B as discussed below), and connects the constant current source to the tip (this consists of transistors Q2 and Q1 [A962] and associated components, which are discussed below).
 Also, because relay AUX4 is released, relay RT operating enables timer TM1.
 This timer times for 2 seconds because shunting resistor TM1A is removed.
 The ground check is then made as follows.
 The current fed into the tip by the constant current source Q1 and Q2 (A962) is determined by R2 and R3 (A962) because relay GRT is operated.
 Q2 (A962) is determined by R2 and R3 (A962) because relay GRT is operated.
-This current is set so that, for the maximum tip-to-ground resistance, the voltage developed (due to the constant current) is equal to the threshold of the voltage detector
+This current is set so that, for the maximum tip-to-ground resistance, the voltage detector